 On successful verification, your Aadhaar number will be printed and sent to you at your postal address.
 The delivery of Aadhaar card takes 60 to 90 days from the day of enrolment.
 You can also track your Aadhaar approval by using the Enrolment number.

-As per Section 139AA of the Income-tax Act, 1961, which was inserted by Finance Act, 2017, it is mandatory to quote Aadhaar or the Enrolment ID of Aadhaar application form for filing of income tax return.
+As per Section 139AA of the Income-tax Act, 1961, which was inserted by Finance Act, 2017, it is mandatory to quote Aadhaar Card Number or the Aadhar Enrolment ID of Aadhaar application form for filing of income tax return.

 The Union Government introduced amendments to the Finance Act, 2017 stating that persons who have obtained Aadhaar number with effect from July 1 2017 should quote the Aadhaar number: